Best Practice Approaches

 The ASTDD Best Practices Project promotes best practices for state, territorial and community oral health programs.
-Best Practice Approaches information provided on this Web site is meant to help programs develop their best practices within the context of their environment.
-Through proven and promising best practices, effective programs will be better able to help achieve the Healthy People 2020 Oral Health Objectives and to meet the National Call to Action to Promote Oral Health.
+Best Practice Approaches information provided on this Website is meant to help programs develop their best practices within the context of their environment.
+Through proven and promising best practices, effective programs will be better able to help achieve the Healthy People 2030 Oral Health Objectives and to meet the National Call to Action to Promote Oral Health.

-The Best Practice Approach Reports posted on this site serve as a resource to share ideas and cultivate best practices for state and community oral health programs.
-A best practice aims to achieve impact or effectiveness, efficiency, sustainability, and collaboration or integration to reach its goals.
+The Best Practice Approach Reports listed on this website are provided to guide program planning, development, implementation and evaluation.
+They are meant to serve as a resource to share ideas and cultivate best practices to achieve impact or effectiveness, efficiency, sustainability, and collaboration or integration.